Setup User Interface

 The user interface we will use will be ATLASLocalRootBase which is described here.
-Note that this is a menu driven UI and it also has helpMe, showVersions and the --help or -h option works for all commands.
-In the examples below, you will see the command setupATLAS; you will have to type this only once per session.
-To see the menu again, type printMenu.
+This is a menu driven UI and it provides a number of commands that you can use.
+In the examples below, you will see the command setupATLAS.
+You will have to type this only once per session.
+Following this command, you will have the ability to set up a number of different tools.

 On lxplus